 This version was published, and is valid from, 2023/09/01

-This notice provides information on the Volvo Group’s processing of personal data of its consultants (“Privacy Notice”).
-If you are or have been engaged as a consultant of a Volvo Group company, we may process personal data about you.
+This notice provides information on the Volvo Group’s processing of personal data of persons that apply for open positions within the Volvo Group (“Privacy Notice”).
+If you are or have applied for a position at a Volvo Group company, we may process personal data about you.

 This Privacy Notice applies only when Volvo Group is collecting or otherwise processing personal data for Volvo Group’s purposes (i.e., when Volvo Group (either alone or in common with other entities) is a controller and therefore determines the purposes for which and the manner in which any personal data is processed).

 If Volvo enters into an employment agreement with you, our processing of your personal data will be governed by the Volvo Group Employee Privacy Notice, [link].